KAR-NG/Food-Poison-Survey-Analysis-using-Multiple-Correspondence-Analysis/poison.md

 ![](poison_files/figure-gfm/unnamed-chunk-9-1.png)<!-- --> From above
 graph, I can figure that students participated in the survey were between 5 to 11 years old.

 The 4 years old child might be a visitor brought by one of the adults between 36 to 88 years old.
 These adults might be visitors or teachers.
-The identity of these adults are not important, as well as the variable “Time” because I am more focus on what food cause the food poisoning.
+The identity of these adults are not important, as well as the variable “Time” because I am more focus on what food caused the food poisoning.

 ### 4.2 Dashboard

-There are 13 variables left to visualise, I will now create a static dashboard to view all of these variables at once.
+There are 13 variables left to visualise.
+Now, I create a static dashboard to view all of these variables at once.

 ``` r